Cyberbullier/Competitive-OW-Optimization/README.md

 # Overwatch Perfect Flex
-The following is a demo for my most recent personal project that I have hosted on Heroku, Overwatch Perfect Flex.
-This project came to be from an innate curiosity of statistically analyze which champion you should play in order to maximize win-rates given the current state of the enemy and your concurrent teams composition.
-Given a valid screenshot( as indicated in the demo), my algorithm is able to identify 31! team compositions.
+The following is a demo for Overwatch Perfect Flex, my most recent personal project that I have hosted on Heroku.
+This project originated from an innate curiosity about how to statistically analyze which champion you should play in order to maximize win-rates  given the current ally and enemy team composition.
+Given a valid screenshot (as illustrated in the demo), my algorithm is able to identify 31! different team compositions.
 This was achieved by becoming proficient in a widely support computer vision open source library called OpenCV-Python.
-Once champions have been identified for their corresponding teams, a custom weighted tree traversal algorithm was used to determine the global optimal champion(s) selections.
+Once champions composition of the teams have been established, a custom weighted tree traversal algorithm determines the global optimal champion selection(s).

-This was my first attempt implementing theoretical algorithms I have studied throughout my undergraduate career and applying those concepts on problems I sympathize with.
-Completing this rigorous project independently was incredibly satisfying and I plan on iterating through many versions of the match-making algorithm , for as long as I have support :)
+This was my first attempt at implementing theoretical algorithms that I have studied throughout my undergraduate career, and applying those concepts to problems that I have encountered.
+Completing this rigorous project independently was incredibly satisfying, and I plan on iterating through and refining the match-making algorithm I have created for as long as I have support 🙂

 ## Demo URL
 https://overwatchperfectflex.herokuapp.com/
 ## Demo Instructions